luizhpriotto/AMcom/README.md

 * What do you think about to access the Jenkins to execute some pipelines? (http://10.1.0.60:9090)
 * In the pipeline, PRD services on docker swarm always be updated.
 * QAS shark services, can be updated or created.
 You can access with a new dinamic DNS.
 * DEV, should be tested on your local machine.
+* When you are creating the acme.json, remeber the set the permission to 600 (chmod 600)